LPhD/Jess/docs/source/slicing.rst

 HOW TO USE
 --------------

 First, you have to start the jess-server (separate terminal) and import a project.
 Then open a new terminal and navigate to the customScripts folder.
-Edit the name of the project into the SUI.py script (variable projectName), enter an entry point (the id of a node or the name of a configuration option) and change the configuration to your needs.
+Edit the name of the project into the SUI.py script (variable projectName, Line 23), enter an entry point (the id of a node in variable entryPointId in Line 43 or the name of a configuration option in variable entryFeatureNames in Line 45) and change the configuration (Lines 11-15) to your needs.
 Then, you can run the SUI script.

 .. code-block:: none